 05 of 10

 Want more ways to use painted rocks to make a garden craft?
-This pretty and clever idea uses smooth rocks to make mini cactus plants.
-All you need is some rocks, craft paint in shades of green and white, floral moss, and small flower pots and you have the makings of cute mini "cactus plants" that are fun and easy to make, inexpensive, and free of needles that can prick little fingers.
+You can mimic this pretty and clever idea from Salt and Pepper Moms with only some rocks, craft paint in shades of green and white, and small flower pots.
+These cute mini "cactus plants" that are fun and easy to make, inexpensive, and free of needles that can prick little fingers.
 It's a wonderful craft for kids!

 06 of 10